 this male matches the illustration in T&L perfectly for the subspecies accretus (centralhispaniae).

-my feeling is that this is spot-on for male alveus in terms of colouring and markings.
-The ground colour is a rather cold grey-brown and the cell spot is not sufficiently well-defined to suggest other species, nor is it outwardly concave which would suggest the Carline Skipper (P. carlinae).
+this is a rather colder grey-brown colour than average.
+The cell spot is not sufficiently well-defined to suggest other species, nor is it outwardly concave which would suggest the Carline Skipper (P. carlinae).

 I suspect this may be a male from the body length.
-I had some doubts as to whether this is actually alveus; the upf marks are rather strong, and the cell spot has just a suggestion of external concavity which might suggest carlinae, but 22255 is the underside and I think this swings it toward alveus.
+I had some doubts as to whether this is actually alveus; the upf marks are rather strong, and the cell spot has just a suggestion of external concavity which might suggest carlinae, but having seen the underside, this clearly rules out carlinae.